Ruben Nembhard

-Born in The Bronx, New York, Nembhard attended Weber State University and Paris Junior College, and had a brief career in the NBA, playing for the Portland Trail Blazers and the Utah Jazz.
+Born in The Bronx, New York, Nembhard attended Weber State University and Paris Junior College, and had a brief career in the NBA, playing a combined total of ten games for the Portland Trail Blazers and the Utah Jazz during the 1996–97 season.
 During the 1997–98 season he played with Iraklis Thessaloniki B.C. having 18.2 points average.
 Nembhard played for the Fargo-Moorhead Beez of the Continental Basketball Association (CBA) during the 2001–02 season and was selected to the All-CBA First Team.
 He also played 12 games for the Townsville Crocodiles of the Australian NBL in 2003–04.

 Nembhard and his wife Terri have two children, son RJ and daughter Jayden.